landcbrown/ParticleSim/README.md

-Particle simulator using java and swing for visualization.
-Currently a work in progress
+Particle simulator using java and swing for visualization

+*Currently a work in progress*